Akron/fastpfor-go/README.md

 ```

 This tag is shared with the [StreamVByte](https://github.com/mhr3/streamvbyte) dependency,
 so using `-tags=noasm` disables SIMD in both libraries simultaneously.
-This is useful for:
-- Debugging
-- Cross-compilation to non-amd64 platforms
-- Comparing SIMD vs scalar performance

 ## Fuzzing
 - `go test -fuzz=FuzzPackRoundTrip -fuzztime=1m ./...`